Near Morrisville in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 2. ~ Exploring PA History - info from another marker.
 (Submitted on January 30, 2018, by Keith S Smith of West Chester, Pennsylvania.)

 Credits.
 This page was last revised on February 5, 2018.
-This page originally submitted on January 30, 2018, by Keith S Smith of West Chester, Pennsylvania.
-This page has been viewed 65 times since then.
+It was originally submitted on January 30, 2018, by Keith S Smith of West Chester, Pennsylvania.
+This page has been viewed 125 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on January 30, 2018, by Keith S Smith of West Chester, Pennsylvania. • Andrew Ruppenstein was the editor who published this page.